QARANC.co.uk Find Extra Work

 Red Cross

-To prevent bombing or being fired upon by planes, boats or submarines hospital ships are usually painted all white with a red cross on each side.There is usually an illuminated red cross on the deck of hospital ships.
-This affords the hospital ship, the patients and medical personnel and the ships crew protection under the Geneva convention.
+To prevent bombing or being fired upon by planes, boats or submarines they are usually painted all white with a red cross on each side.There is usually an illuminated red cross on the deck.
+This affords the vessel, the patients and medical personnel and the crew protection under the Geneva convention.
 Unfortunately this did not save the Australian Hospital Ship Centaur during World War II which was sunk by a Japanese submarine on the 14 May 1943.
-Even during the Great War German U-boats targeted hospital ships.
-For example in March 1917 HS Asturias was torpedoed out of Salonika.
+Even during the Great War German U-boats targeted them.
+For example in March 1917 HS Asturias was torpedoed out off Start Point, South Devon on a voyage from Avonmouth to Southampton.

 British Hospital Ships Destroyed By The Enemy